MLSTRUCT/MLSTRUCT-FP/README.rst

 DbLoader creates a dict of `Floor <https://github.com/MLSTRUCT/MLSTRUCT-FP/blob/master/MLStructFP/db/_floor.py>`_ object, which each contains a dict of `Rect <https://github.com/MLSTRUCT/MLSTRUCT-FP/blob/master/MLStructFP/db/_c_rect.py>`_ and `Slab <https://github.com/MLSTRUCT/MLSTRUCT-FP/blob/master/MLStructFP/db/_c_slab.py>`_ objects.
 Each item is associated using their respective ids.
-Floor object also have many methods to retrieve their elements, plot, and apply transformations (aka mutations) such as scaling or rotation using ``mutate()`` method:
+Floor objects also have many methods to retrieve their elements, plot, and apply transformations (aka mutations) such as scaling or rotation using ``mutate()`` method:

 .. code-block:: python